InteractiveDataVis/Interactive-Data-Vis-Sp2020/GIT_SETUP.md

 ### 5. Keep your branch [synced](https://help.github.com/en/github/getting-started-with-github/fork-a-repo#keep-your-fork-synced).

+We will be updating the course repository throughout the semester, and this command would update your fork to include the changes we made, including that week's class example or other materials we have added.

 ```sh
 # pulls the upstream changes and stores them in `upstream/master`
 $ git fetch upstream